Unique Careers: 24 Occupations That Are Anything But Ho-Hum

 Sure, the world is full of great career possibilities in areas like healthcare, business, beauty, culinary arts, design, and the skilled trades.
 But how do you sort out the most interesting ones?
 How do you find the ones that are just a little bit different, or even odd or weird?
 How do you find the careers that may not even be on the average person's radar?

-That's where we can help.
+Start here.
 This article breaks down 24 out-of-the-ordinary careers that are worth considering.
 Many of them are frequently cited as some of the most interesting jobs in the world.
 Explore possibilities for:

 - Unusual and interesting jobs that pay well

 Having a career that's unique and interesting often comes with substantial benefits.
 It can mean being paid to do something that you love—something that you are passionate about (which can help you maintain a higher level of job satisfaction and fulfillment).
 Having a cool job can also mean being excited to go to work rather than dreading it.
 And it can mean being excited to tell people what you do for a living rather than hoping that no one asks you about your sinfully boring job.

 So, are you ready to take a path less taken—one that has the potential to make you feel more happy and complete?
 Some of the jobs below are so unusual that you might not have heard of them until now.
 Take a look!

 (Note that the annual salary range being reported is based on May 2016 data from the Bureau of Labor Statistics, unless otherwise noted.1)